aniruddhasudarshan/aniruddhasudarshan.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year Ph.D student in the [Department of Mathematics](https://www.math.temple.edu/) at Temple University, Philadelphia.
 I am advised by [Jaclyn Lang](https://math.temple.edu/~tuo02012/).
-My interests lie in Algebraic number theory.
+My interests lie in Algebraic Number Theory.
 More specifically, I work with Galois representations, elliptic curves, and modular forms.
-Currently, I am thinking about Ribet's method (for constructing non-trivial extensions of characters) and its arithemtical applications.
+Currently, I am thinking about Ribet's method (for constructing non-trivial extensions of representations) and its arithemtical applications.